jubetz/cldemo-netq2/README.md

 net commit
 ```

-Verify that EVPN is functional (this may take up to 30 seconds)
+Verify that EVPN is functional and shows "Total Sessions: 8" (this may take up to 30 seconds)
 `netq check evpn`

 Now, on leaf01 shut down the link to spine01